 The terrapins were an exotic mistake.
 ‘Toast’ and ‘Marmalade’ were purchased in Chapel Market, alongside a plastic, kidney shaped pool complete with a fake palm tree.
 Of course, this was before they were declared an unsuitable pet for British soil.

 Throughout all this, Floopy and his long, soft ears provided white, fluffy comfort.
-He didn’t mind my new found addiction to Kim cigarettes, pin-stripe jeans and cider.
-Aside from the occasional nip or scratch, Floopy was never disapproving nor critical of my sartorial choices.
+He didn’t mind my new found addiction to amyl-nitrate, pin-stripe jeans and cider.
+Aside from the occasional nip or scratch, Floopy was never disapproving nor critical of my lifestyle choices.

 It was a mistake to give him the run of the garden overnight.
 One summer morning, he didn’t appear when his name was called.
 ‘Floopy!’ went my cries, but all I found were small tufts of white fur, hooked on the thorns of a low-lying rose bush.
 The full horror didn’t dawn ‘til I found a chunky gobbet of flesh, blood and fur.

 It was quite obvious that in the case of Floopy Vs Fox, my prize rabbit had come to a gory end.
 Howling with shock and horror, I ran into the house and cradled the toilet, vomitting with grief and distress.

 As the hot tears and bilious snot clogged my eyes and throat, I felt my mother standing over me.
 Unable to speak, I twisted my little sobbing head round, searching for hope.
 She didn’t move to offer comfort, instead, she spoke with quiet fury.

 “THAT’S how I feel when you run away and I don’t know where you are.”